wangonya/wangonya.com/content/blog/using-setuptools.md

 `python ...` everytime, and enables us to just execute `hello` to run it.

-It\'s important to note that if we maintained our previous name (`hello-world.py`), the `setup` would have failed at `entry_points`.
-This is because python module names shouldn\'t have dashes.
+It's important to note that if we maintained our previous name (`hello-world.py`), the `setup` would have failed at `entry_points`.
+This is because python module names shouldn't have dashes.

 We can now install our app in our environment and run it.
 To install it,
 run: